CONSTITUTION OF THE OAK GROVE HIGH SCHOOL BAND BOOSTERS

 (a) Bingo Support

-It is the responsibility of all Booster members to support the Bingo program as required, to maintain a reasonable schedule for all Booster members.
-Each booster member is expected to work at least 4 hours each month.
+It is the responsibility of all Booster members to support the Bingo program as required.
+Each Booster member is expected to work at least 4 hours each month at bingo to maintain a reasonable schedule for all Booster members.
 The Bingo Chairperson will distribute a detailed monthly schedule two weeks prior to each month to all Booster members.
 It is the responsibility of each Booster member to support this schedule, and if schedule conflicts arise where a Booster member is not able to fulfill their monthly obligation, it is each Booster member’s responsibility to ensure that an acceptable substitute has been found to work their scheduled shift.

 (b) Additional Fundraisers